Mas2112/solarwatt-energymanager-homeassistant/README.md

 * After adding the integration, restart Home Assistant.
 * Now under Configuration -> Integrations, SOLARWATT EnergyManager should be available.

+## Configuration

-## Configuration is done in the UI
+The configuration is done in the Home Assistant UI.
+* Go to Settings -> Devices & Services
+* Click on the ADD INTEGRATION button
+* Search for SOLARWATT EnergyManager
+* Enter the energy manager IP address in the host field
+* Enter the desired poll interval (in seconds)
+* Click Submit